How do I tell my child they’re dying?

 Having opportunities to talk about and explore their feelings in a safe space is also important.
 If you are struggling to find these opportunities, is there a trusted person who could help with this, such as a family member or someone from school?

-Remember that conversations may never go perfectly
+Remember that conversations might not go perfectly

 Be kind to yourself.
 Parents understandably want these conversations to go as well as possible.
 Remember, this is a stressful time and there are no perfect words.
 No matter how it goes, the most important thing is that your child feels heard and knows that you are there for them no matter what.